-- If there is a stack_flag node whose value is t + 1, then an assignment was occurred just inside the hbox group.
-Hence values of parameters at the end of the hbox are stored in the stack level s + 1. - If there are $stack{flag}$ nodes but all of their values are more than t + 1, then an assignment was occurred in the box, but it is done in more internal group.
+- If there is no stack_flag node in the list of the contents of the hbox, then no assignment was occurred inside the hbox.
+Hence values of parameters at the end of the hbox are stored in the stack level s. - If there is a stack_flag node whose value is t + 1, then an assignment was occurred just inside the hbox group.
+Hence values of parameters at the end of the hbox are stored in the stack level s + 1. - If there are stack_flag nodes but all of their values are more than t + 1, then an assignment was occurred in the box, but it is done in more internal group.
 Hence values of parameters at the end of the hbox are stored in the stack level s.